octobercms/docs/backend-lists.md

 **align** | specifies the column alignment.
 Possible values are `left`, `right` and `center`.
 **permissions** | the [permissions](users#users-and-permissions) that the current backend user must have in order for the column to be used.
 Supports either a string for a single permission or an array of permissions of which only one is needed to grant access.

+<a name="nested-column-select"></a>
+## Nested Column Selection

+In some cases it makes sense to retrieve a column value from a nested data structure, such as a [model relationship](../database/relations) column or a [jsonable array](../database/model#property-jsonable).
+The only drawback of doing this is the column cannot use searchable or sortable options.

+    content[title]:
+        name: Title
+        sortable: false

+The above example would look for the value in PHP equivalent of `$record->content->title` or `$record->content['title']` respectively.
+To make the column searchable, and for performance reasons, we recommend duplicating its value on the local database table using [model events](../database/model#events).

 <a name="column-types"></a>
 ## Available Column Types